JustinDrake/node-es6-examples/README.md

   userMetadata.set(user, { connectionTime: Date.now() });

   server.on('userDisconnect', function () {
-    // Do stuff with `user` and discard of it, automatically discarding the metadata });
+    // Do stuff with `user` and discard of it, automatically discarding `userMetadata` });
 });
 ```